OranYak/Human-liver/README.md

 Computational pipeline for the mapping of Visium HD spots to single segmented cells: Mapping_spots_to_cells.groovy

 Computational pipeline for mapping snRNA-seq hepatocytes and NPCs zonation based on Visium HD: parse_snRNAseq_combined_atlas.m

+The data tables required for running the analysis are located in the same repository.
+The data files required for running the analysis are at: